The Return of Godzilla: Plot

 In Tokyo, Okumura realizes by looking at pictures that the monster he saw was a new Godzilla.
 Maki writes an article about the account, but the news of Godzilla's return is kept secret and his article is withheld.
 Maki visits Professor Hayashida, whose parents were lost in the 1954 Godzilla attack.
 Hayashida describes Godzilla as a living, invincible nuclear weapon able to cause mass destruction.
 At Hayashida's laboratory, Maki meets Okumura's sister, Naoko, and informs her that her brother is alive and at the police hospital.

 A Soviet submarine is destroyed in the Pacific.
 The Soviets believe the attack was perpetrated by the Americans, and a diplomatic crisis ensues, which threatens to escalate into nuclear war.
 The Japanese intervene and reveal that Godzilla was behind the attacks.
 The Japanese cabinet meets to discuss Japan's defense.
 A new weapon is revealed, the Super X, a specially-armored flying fortress that will defend the capital.
 The Japanese military is put on alert.

-Godzilla attacks the Ihama nuclear power plant in Shizuoka Prefecture.
+Godzilla attacks the Mihama nuclear power plant in Shizuoka Prefecture.
 While feeding off the reactor, it is distracted by a flock of birds and leaves the facility.
 Hayashida believes that Godzilla was distracted instinctively by a homing signal from the birds.
 Hayashida, together with geologist Minami, propose to the Japanese Cabinet, that Godzilla could be lured back to Mount Mihara on Ōshima Island by a similar signal, and a volcanic eruption could be started, capturing Godzilla.

 Prime Minister Mitamura meets with Soviet and American envoys and declares that nuclear weapons will not be used on Godzilla, even if Godzilla were to attack the Japanese mainland.
 Meanwhile, the Soviets have their own plans to counter the threat posed by Godzilla, and a Soviet control ship disguised as a freighter in Tokyo Harbor prepares to launch a nuclear missile from one of their orbiting satellites should Godzilla attack.